federicoparroni/MagnifyJS/README.md

 # MagnifyJS
-A Javascript library enabling magnifying glass effect on any element with background-image property set.
+A jQuery library enabling magnifying glass effect on any element with a background image set.

 Features:
 - Custom level of zoom